- Rebecca Griffiths

 #4 - Reflection enables you to upskill quickly

-The ultimate benefit of reflective learning in a world driven by speed is acceleration: by slowing down and actively reflecting on past events we maximise learning and accelerate our own development and effectiveness as leaders. .
+The ultimate benefit of reflective learning in a world driven by speed is acceleration: by slowing down and actively reflecting on past events we maximise learning and accelerate our own development and effectiveness.

 #5 - Reflection helps you draw on your values

 Reflection helps you become more aware of your views of the world, strengths, weaknesses, assumptions and values that subconsciously influence your actions.
 Carefully analysing past events makes you more self-aware which is the starting point for changing behaviours.
-It is key to becoming a more empathetic, compassionate leader, capable of guiding your team through challenging times.
+It is key to becoming more empathetic and compassionate.
+Capable of coming out the other side of challenging times.

 Ready to reflect?
 Here are some questions for powerful reflection, to get you started